adamaviv/ic220-s19/units/unit_02.md

 * (STEP 4) Callee does the tasks (body of function)

-* (STEP 5) Callee Place the results somewhere for the caller procedure can access the return value
+* (STEP 5) Callee places the results somewhere for the caller procedure can access the return value

 * (STEP 6) Return control back to the caller